nihad1213/SDL-CPP/README.md

 ## Prerequisites

-Make sure you have the required development libraries installed on **Ubuntu**:
+Make sure you have the required development libraries installed on **Ubuntu**